Imbolc 2025: Honoring the Pagan Blessings of Midwinter

 Many of the trees associated with Imbolc stem from their meanings in the Celtic Ogham Alphabet.

-• Snowdrops (this is one of the first flowers to blossom and a sign Spring is on its way)
+• Snowdrops (one of the first flowers to blossom)

 • Cinnamon